NNPDF/reportengine/docs/DESIGN.md

 ```

-The job of `DAGResolver` is then figure out that these functions need
+The job of `ResourceProcessor` is then figure out that these functions need
 to be called in the appropriate order.